This page is mostly based on information from Kuromiya Kimihiko.

 - 1. Joker as strong trump hunter

 - When the joker is led, the other players must play a trump if they have any.
+Those with no trumps can play any card.
 The joker itself becomes the fourth strongest card; in other words, it is beaten only by the mighty, the sei-jack or the ura-jack.
 (Some play that the joker becomes the second strongest; it beats even the sei-jack or the ura-jack, and is beaten only by the mighty.)